Engee documentation

 n new Verilog support for code generation

-In the code generation settings in the model, you can now select the target platform for code generation - C or Verilog:
+In the code generation settings in the model, you can now select the target platform for code generation — C or Verilog.:

 image14

-Use fixed-point data types in the model to simulate and prepare your model for Verilog generation:
+Use fixed point data types in the model to simulate and prepare your model for Verilog generation.:

 image4

-n new Block support for code generation
+n new Support for code generation blocks

 u update Code generation for finite automata